JordanRL/Fermat/docs/fermat-vs-alternatives.md

 There are other libraries that provide arbitrary precision math, or provide complex mathematical functions.
 This is the only PHP library that provides both.

+### Compared to 'markrogoyski/math-php'

+MathPHP does a great job with providing a large set of complex mathematical features.
+In fact, it currently has a more complete set of these features than Fermat does.

+However, it doesn't provide library-wide support for arbitrary precision, and it can therefore be easy to lose precision while using any of the advanced features.

 ### Compared to 'brick/math'

 This library does a fantastic job of providing a similarly fluent and consistent developer experience for dealing with arbitrary precision math, however it is limited to only the basic arithmetic which can be performed via the ext-bcmath extension.